matteo14c/HaploCoV/README.md

 For every genome fasta file you will obtain a file with the extension .snps which will contain all the polymorphic positions identified by nucmer

-## Assign to a Cluster
+## Assign to a Haplogroup

-To assign genomes to clusters, you need to used the *assign_CL.pl* script.
-This script uses 46 high frequency polymorphic sites to assign a SARS-CoV-2 genome to clusters as defined in Chiara et al 2020 (see above).
+To assign genomes to haplogrouos, you need to used the *assign_CL.pl* script.
+This script uses 46 high frequency polymorphic sites to assign a SARS-CoV-2 genome to haplogroups as defined in Chiara et al 2020 (see above).

 Although in the paper we identify 50 high frequency polymorphic sites in currently avaialbe genomes of SARS-CoV-2, **3'** and **5'** proximal sites have been excluded here, based on the consideration that the majority of the currently available assemblies of SARS-CoV-2 are truncated at one or both ends.